christophekede/webrtc-signaling-server/README.md

 ## Usage

-The signaling server uses Node.js and `ws` and can be started as such:
+The signaling server uses Node.js, `express` and `ws` and can be started as such:

 ```
 $ npm install
 $ npm start
 ```

-With the server running, open a recent version of Firefox, Chrome, or Safari and visit `https://localhost:8443`.
+With the server running, open two windows of a recent version of Firefox, Chrome, or Safari and visit `https://localhost:8443`.

 * Note the HTTPS!
 There is no redirect from HTTP to HTTPS.
 * Some browsers or OSs may not allow the webcam to be used by multiple pages at once.
 You may need to use two different browsers or machines.